 - Disabled Toilets

-If you are staying in a live-in vehicle you are required to purchase a live-in vehicle pass subject to availability when purchasing your festival ticket (Blue badges must be displayed on arrival along with a motorhome/campervan or car parking window sticker).
+If you are staying in a live-in vehicle you are required to purchase a live-in vehicle pitch subject to availability when purchasing your festival ticket (Blue badges must also be displayed on arrival along with a motorhome/campervan or car parking window sticker).

 Issued carer tickets are only valid when arriving with the person being cared for, anyone with a carer ticket who is not with the main ticket holder will be refused entry.

 **Please Note – Carer ticket requests are only accepted via advance ticket bookings/requests, we will not issue carer tickets on the entrance gate.

 As Watchet LIVE is a family friendly festival children are most welcome, here’s a few tips to ensure your children have an enjoyable time:

 – Bring plenty of sunscreen and a sunhat